-For our part, we will continue to administer the survey on an annual basis in hopes that we will see and be able to measure improvement of the state of published black speculative fiction.
+For our part, we will continue to administer the survey on a biannual basis in hopes that we will see and be able to measure improvement of the state of published black speculative fiction.
 In light of the responses that we’ve received from confirming black writers’ feelings and observations about their place within the speculative fiction short form publishing machine, we offer the following suggestions that the speculative fiction cultural space can use to begin work toward adjusting on this issue.
 These suggestions apply to markets, readers, publishers, and professional organizations.
 Adapting these suggestions will mark an enormous institutional shift for the speculative fiction publishing and cultural space, but we believe that implementation of them will contribute to a stronger, more inclusive culture overall.

 Provide More Substantive Feedback on Promising Submissions